wavefrontHQ/docs/pages/doc/ui_examine_data.md

 **To remove an isolation**, click the **X** icon next to the series at the bottom of the browser window.

-## Select the Chart Time Window
+## Fine-Tune the Time Window

-You can select the time window for a chart in a few different ways.
+You can fine-tune the time window for an individual chart, propagate the time window from one to all charts, and reset a customized time window to the dashboard default.

 <table style="width: 100%;">
 <tbody>